philiplane5000/train-scheduler/README.md

 ### Bonus (Extra Challenges)

-* Consider updating your "minutes to arrival" and "next train time" text once every minute.
-This is significantly more challenging; only attempt this if you've completed the actual activity and committed it somewhere on GitHub for safekeeping (and maybe create a second GitHub repo).
+* "MINUTES AWAY" and "NEXT TRAIN TIME" updates once every minute.

 * Try adding `update` and `remove` buttons for each train.
 Let the user edit the row's elements-- allow them to change a train's Name, Destination and Arrival Time (and then, by relation, minutes to arrival).